Truck Surf Hotel: Plumbing

-The downstairs is plumbed for gas-heated and cold water, including a restroom, shower, and kitchen, and sewage.
+The downstairs is plumbed for hot and cold water and sewage for the toilet, shower and kitchen.
 There are two 500 L fresh and wastewater storage tanks in the bottom of the truck.

 Air Conditioning

-There is ducted air conditioning located in the ceiling space between the lower and upper floors, with registers throughout the truck.
+There is ducted air conditioning located in the ceiling space between the lower and upper floors, with vents throughout the truck.

 Internet

-A 5G cellular modem and WiFi access point in the lounge provide wireless Internet access in all rooms.
+A 5G cellular modem and WiFi access point in the lounge provide wireless internet access in all rooms.

 The route

 Portugal and Morocco are among the world's best surfing locations.
 Six of the world's ten biggest waves surfed records were set in Portugal, and it has many surfable beach breaks.
-The truck moves on a weekly route, seeking out good surf along a fixed path.
+The truck moves on a weekly basis, seeking out good surf along a fixed route.
 From April through June, the truck follows a route along the southern Portuguese coast; from July through October, the northern Portuguese coast; and November through February, the Moroccan coast.